 For defense, I used to carry .38 special +P loads, as they seemed nearly as powerful as most .357 but kicked much less.
 Now, however, I decided it’s silly to own a .357 and not keep .357 in it, as long as you can handle the recoil.
 There are circumstances where recoil is a real issue, and I will discuss that in a later post.
 For now, my favorite .357 magnum defensive loads are:

 Speer Gold Dot 125 gr JHP is a time tested man-stopper that isn’t as expensive as some others, and in its 125 grain configuration is not too bad in the recoil department.
 Remington’s Golden Saber (brass jacketed hollow point) also in 125 grain is a sure-kill with proper aim.
 Recoil will be similar to the Gold Dot, but Remington’s Sabers can be a little more expensive.

-Federal Premium Hydra-shok 158 grain JHP.
+The beast of loads, that I used to always carry if I had .357 loaded, is Federal Premium Hydra-shok 158 grain JHP.
 These hurt.
 I started shooting them years ago after asking a cop who was still sporting a .357 revolver what ammo he used.
 This, he said, was what most departments across the country issued.
 Good enough for me, I thought.
 Turned out, good enough to turn my palm red and give me a headache from the sonic blast across my forehead, a side-effect of the short barrel as well.
-I'm still convinced that nothing, at least not human, could remain standing if it took a hit in the chest from one of these bad boys.
-They just hurt too bad to be fun to practice with, so I've moved to the lighter, 125 grain loads mentioned above.
-If I had a 686 Plus or a GP100 as a nightstand gun, however, I'd probably still be shooting the 158 Hydra-shoks.
+I’m still convinced that nothing, at least not human, could remain standing if it took a hit in the chest from one of these bad boys.
+They just hurt too bad to be fun to practice with, so I’ve moved to the lighter, 125 grain loads mentioned above.
+If I had a 686 Plus or a GP100 as a nightstand gun, however, I’d probably still be shooting the 158 Hydra-shoks.